9Akshit1/RoboArm/README.md

 INSPIRATION: I've always been inspired by how human arms move and wanted to recreate that motion using motors and tendons.
 Additionally, I rpeviosuly buitl a RoboHand so to add on to that project, I wanted to add a RoboArm to extend it.

+Link to RoboArm: https://github.com/9Akshit1/RoboHand (they are separate projects)

 # Final CAD
 The separate part files and body files are in ther CAD folder.
 The full built hand CAD File is called FULL-RoboArm.stl in the CAD folder.